gvensan/github-stargazers/README.md

 # GitHub Stargazers & Raffle System

-A comprehensive Node.js project that combines GitHub stargazer analytics with an interactive cyberpunk-themed raffle system for selecting winners from your stargazers.
+A comprehensive Node.js project (terminal CLI tool) that combines GitHub stargazer analytics with an interactive cyberpunk-themed raffle system for selecting winners from your stargazers.

 ## 🚀 Project Overview